TobitSoftware/chayns-components/src/react-chayns-emoji_input/README.md

 <EmojiInput
     placeholder="Test me!"
     onInput={ (event) => {console.log(event)} }
-    value="This text is shown in input"
+    value="This text is shown in input, re-set it onChange to display emojis" id="emojiInput_1"
-    id="emojiInput_1"
 />
 ```